Blog

 • Are a male with a female partner of childbearing age

-Jevtana is a brand-name prescription medication.
+Jevtana is a brand-name chemo medication.
 The active ingredient in this product is cabazitaxel, which is in a medication class called microtubule inhibitors.

 Jevtana is FDA-approved to treat males with advanced prostate cancer that: